-The following guest post is courtesy of Shobin Matthew Simon, Institutional Sales Manager at Advanced Markets.
+The following article was written by Shobin Matthew Simon, Institutional Sales Manager at Advanced Markets.

 With the deadline for MiFID II implementation fast approaching, a lot of confusion and uncertainty still exists within the FX Industry.
 MiFID II regulation is divided into several distinct rule sets with the legislation applying to a broad range of financial industry players, those who provide investment services, such as investment banks, portfolio managers and brokers, and intermediaries such as inter-dealer brokers and market-makers.
 The main objective of MiFID II is to ensure the fair, effective and safe operation of financial markets.
 Failure to comply with the directive could result in significant fines.

 One of the more confusing topics that, I believe, requires further explanation under MFID II deals with Tied agents and Introducing brokers.
 Is a Tied Agents equivalent to an Introducing Broker?
 Let’s look at each of them in turn and see how they differ and how each is affected by the rule changes in the new MiFID II directive.